This section describes miscellaneous features offered by the UI client.

 A JEB project can be persisted to a file on disk called a JEB Database file.
 They have a .jdb2 extension.

-JDB2 files can be shared among users, and reloaded at a later time.
+JDB2 files can be shared among users, within or outside one's organization, and reloaded at a later time.
 They can grow significantly larger than the original artifact(s), as they contain the analysis results for all - or most of all, see below - units in your project.
 They are encrypted and compressed.